itrocks/lang/README.md

 # Run unit tests

-Check if your version if the it.rocks language transpiler is sane :
+Check if your version of the it.rocks language transpiler is sane :

 Linux :
 ```bash